-I'm a second year Computer Science (B.Comp.
+I'm a third year Computer Science (B.Comp.
 Honours, Co-op) student, with a minor in GIS and Environmental Analysis (B.Sc). at the University of Guelph.
 I currently hold a 90% cumulative average (94% in CS courses).

 I've been timing with Speed River Timing since 2009 and had the pleasure of timing prestigious races like the Speed River Inferno, an Olympic qualifying event, as well as the OFSAA, OUA and USport (CIS) Cross Country Championships.
 I've timing everything from charity to world class level events with up to 4000 participants with events ranging from road, cross country and track running events to with bike, snowboard and speed skating races.